 This planning stage will also be when you define your regulatory requirements, contractual commitments, and what Trust Services Criteria apply to your business.
 Do you have clients located in the European Union, which means GDPR requirements apply?
 Do you sell software to the healthcare industry with legal obligations of the Securicy and Privacy rules under HIPAA?
 A SOC 2 audit can help prove compliance to clients or prospects who need to verify your security compliance.

 You’ll want to determine the Trust Services Criteria that the auditor should use in the assessment.
 Security is the one Trust Service category that is always included and is also called the Common Criteria.
 (You’ll see this coded as CC in Securicy’s security controls.)
 The other four criteria are optional: Availability, Confidentiality, Privacy, or Processing Integrity.
 You can select which — if any — of these additional Trust Services Criteria that you and your clients need to be assessed in this audit.
+You can learn more about why SOC 2’s Trust Services Criteria is essential when defining your audit scope in our blog.

 After you’ve defined your systems and your audit scope, you begin “doing” the preparation.